universal-ctags/ctags/docs/optscript.rst

 Put code fragments at the end of options with surrounding "``{{``" and "``}}``".
-Though it is not impossible, a command line is not suitable place to put code fragments because the code fragments may be long.
-Instead, you should write them to a .ctags file.
+Though it is not impossible, a command line is not suitable place to write code fragments because the options with code fragments may be too long.
+Instead, you should write them to your .ctags file.

-.. warning::  An important rule in writing Optscript code in a file is the start marker, ``{{`` must be at the end of line, and the end marker ``}}`` must be at the beginning of line.
+.. warning:: An important rule in writing Optscript code in a .ctags file is the start marker, ``{{``, must be at the end of line, and the end marker, ``}}``, must be at the beginning of line.
 If you break the rule, the optlib loader of ctags fails to read your file.

 ``--_prelude-<LANG>`` is for specified code fragments run at the